hausdorff/davidbalbert.github.com/_posts/2013-12-16-scaling-stream-processing-at-ms.md

 ## A transparent and optimizable runtime is as important as availability of good programming abstractions (*e.g.*, lisp macros, lambdae, *etc*.).

-When developing systems at scale, it is necessary to be able to reason both about what the code means (*e.g.*, "this code sorts numbers") *AND* how the code behaves (*e.g.*, "slower for in-memory sorting but much faster over network").
+When developing systems that must scale *immediately* to millions of users, it is necessary to be able to reason both about what the code means (*e.g.*, "this code sorts numbers") *AND* how the code behaves (*e.g.*, "slower for in-memory sorting but much faster over network").

 The specific balance you choose between these things will depend on your application, but roughly, it breaks down like this.

-* Whenever it is that you scale, you'll need to be able to quickly diagnose and (most importantly) *isolate* performance problems.
+* When your initial batch of users is in the millions, you'll need to be able to quickly diagnose and (most importantly) *isolate* performance problems.
 In a language like Python, monitoring for page flush or looking at syscall patterns are hopeless, because it will be hard to tell what is caused by your code and what is caused by the runtime.
 This is much less the case for C or OCaml, though of course strict type systems and manual memory management have dev costs of their own.
 * After identifying the problem, you'll need to be able to reliably and quickly fix it.
-This may be impossible for languages with prohibitive runtimes like Python.
-It will be less hard for languages like C and OCaml.
+This may be impossible for languages with prohibitive runtimes like Python (whose GIL, for example, makes it difficult to do many useful things).
+It could be less hard for languages like C and OCaml.
 * On the other hand, if you don't choose a language that's expressive, refactoring becomes almost impossible, and the project becomes unmaintainable.
 * As your project becomes mature, seeing transparently into the runtime usually becomes less important, since most of the scaling issues will be worked out.
 Abstraction becomes more important, because you will need to read the code many more times to maintain it.
-* Keep in mind, though, that the longer you spend on these perf issues, the harder it will be to pivot the system when you find you've designed something wrong, which means your project has a higher probability of dying.
+* Keep in mind, though, that before your system gets to the point of being mature *it must survive long enough to be mature*.
+The longer you spend on perf issues per feature you develop, the harder it will be to pivot the system when you find you've designed something wrong, which means your project has a higher probability of dying.
 More on this in a minute.

+Balancing these is a decision that should be considered soberly.
 In the end, it's hardly ever obvious how to balance these -- for example, when do you choose Java over C++?

 Beware of people who want to choose one of these things to the exclusion of the other.
 They are angels of death, and they herald the demise of whatever they touch.